usdot-jpo-ode/wzdx/spec-content/README.md

 ```

 ### List of Enumerated Types
-This section provides a list of all enumerated types uses in the WZDx specification.
+This section provides a list of all enumerated types used in the WZDx specification.

 - [Event Type](/spec-content/enumerated-types/event_type.md)
 - [Event Status](/spec-content/enumerated-types/event_status.md)